TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 Two weeks ago, I shared an article about how **Jump Diffusion models** can be used to simulate power prices.
-You can read it here → [*previous article placeholder link*](/path/to/first-article).
+You can read it here → [*Simulating spot prices with jump diffusion model*](2025-09-27-Simulating-electricity-spot-prices-with-jump-diffusion-model.md).

 I received more feedback than expected, so now I have to commit to what I promised: explaining how I’d calibrate such a model.